Azure-Samples/key-vault-java-authentication/README.md

 This sample repo contains sample code demonstrating common mechanisms for authenticating to an Auzure Key Vault vault.

 ## Samples in this repo
-* KeyVaultADALAuthenticator -- authenticates to an Azure Key Vault by providing a callback to authenticate using [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-java).
 * KeyVaultCertificateAuthenticator -- authenticates to an Azure Key Vault through a [service principal with a self signed certificate](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest#create-a-service-principal-with-a-self-signed-certificate).
 This takes in a pem file with the certificate and private key.
+This is the recommended way to authenticate to Key Vault.
+* KeyVaultADALAuthenticator -- authenticates to an Azure Key Vault by providing a callback to authenticate using [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-java).

 ## Prerequisites
 - Java 1.7+
 - An Azure Service Principal, through [Azure CLI](http://azure.microsoft.com/documentation/articles/resource-group-authenticate-service-principal-cli/), [PowerShell](http://azure.microsoft.com/documentation/articles/resource-group-authenticate-service-principal/)
 or [Azure Portal](http://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/).
+- A self signed certificate, uploaded to your service principal through Azure Portal or Powershell.

 ## Running the samples
 1. If not installed, install [Java](https://www.java.com/en/download/help/download_options.xml).